Our History

 Determined to be located in central Oakland, with a ministry planned to serve people from all areas of the city, the LMUMC building faces downtown Oakland on the west side, and faces a multi-ethnic Eastlake community along International Blvd. on the east side.

 Architect Terrill Wade, of the firm Gillis, Judson, and Wade, designed the new building (Terry is a current member of LMUMC).
 Initial funding for the construction was obtained through the sale of two previously owned church buildings on valuable property, and two parsonages.
 It was complemented by donations through three funding campaigns, and no mortgage was necessary.
 A donor’s wall in the building names all contributors.
-The completed building was Hallowed on March 21, 1991, at a beautiful ceremony with several guest speakers, the newly organized Oakland Festival Chorus performing, and a large community attendance.
+The completed building was consecrated on March 21, 1991, at a beautiful ceremony with several guest speakers, the newly organized Oakland Festival Chorus performing, and a large community attendance.

 The western main entrance of the building at 1330 Lakeshore Ave., features a colored granite grand staircase.
 The sanctuary’s floor to ceiling windows frame a beautiful view of the lake and downtown Oakland.
 The northern wall is nearly completely covered by a triptych of three glass mosaic panels entitled “Te Deum Laudamus” (We Praise You, Lord) constructed under the direction of Louis Comfort Tiffany in about 1920.
 (Read about the mosaic panels here.)